ThirVondukr/passlib/docs/new_app_quickstart.rst

      You'll need to install the `argon2_cffi  <https://pypi.python.org/pypi/argon2_cffi>`_ support library.

-   * If you want something secure, but battle tested, continue...
+   * If you want something secure, but more battle tested, continue...

-4. The top two choices left are :class:`~passlib.hash.bcrypt` and :class:`~passlib.hash.pbkdf2_sha256`.
+4. The top choices left are :class:`~passlib.hash.bcrypt` and :class:`~passlib.hash.pbkdf2_sha256`.

    Both have advantages, and their respective rough edges;
-   though currently the balance is in favor of :class:`~passlib.hash.bcrypt` (pbkdf2 can be cracked somewhat more efficiently).
+   though currently the balance is in favor of bcrypt (pbkdf2 can be cracked somewhat more efficiently).

    * If choosing bcrypt, we strongly recommend installing the `bcrypt <https://pypi.python.org/pypi/bcrypt>`_